Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Candied honey is just as healthy as fresh honey.

-Taking into account that the last honey bribes are taken in September, by October 20 all benign honey should be only candied (with the exception of two rare varieties - acacia and heather).
+Taking into account that the last honey bribes are taken in September, by October 20 all good-quality honey should only be candied (with the exception of two rare varieties - acacia and heather).

 The color of honey depending on its origin